Posted on December 23, 2011 by Marina

 New year’s resolutions don’t always have to revolve around joining a gym or breaking a bad habit.
 Though those items are important, you can make a list of things that are a little bit more exciting and seem less of a chore.
 This is where the beer comes in (funny how it always works that way, isn’t it?)

-In 2012, expand your love and knowlege of craft beer by adding one of these resolutions to your list:
+Expand your love and knowledge of craft beer by adding one of these resolutions to your list:

 1. Introduce someone to craft beer.

 Ask your server for a craft brew, buy someone a craft beer at a bar, do your part in helping the Ontario Craft Brewers!

 Wine often has a reputation for being a more sophisticated choice for a dinner party but that is not necessarily true, as you may have read in our Cheese & Beer and Breaking Beer Myths blogs.
 Do your part in educating others about the delicious beverage and break the myths that can be associated with beer.

 Experiment with variety of excellent brews from our friends in the Ontario Craft Brewers Association.
 Just don’t forget to come back to your beloved Canadian Czech style Pilsner.
 We will be waiting!

 5. Cook with craft beer and experiment with a variety of pairings.

 To help you get started we have a variety of recipes on our website (over 150 to be exact!) for every occasion.
 Check them out here.
 Drunken shrimp anyone?